luigirazum/mv-pokeapp/README.md

 ## ⭐ Show your support <a name="support"></a>

-I really enjoyed making this project, so, if you like it, I appreciate your support giving me a ⭐.
+We really enjoyed making this project, so, if you like it, we appreciate your support giving us a ⭐.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>